-We show in Fig.~\ref{fig:pic5}c the results for the magnetic field \( B \) applied along the \( x \)-direction.
+Figure~\ref{fig:pic5}c shows results for \( B \) applied along the \( x \)-direction.
 The overall trend remains similar, with fidelity decreasing as noise increases.
-However, the parameters display slightly different sensitivities to noise compared to the \( B_z \) case.
-This difference is likely correlated to the lack of variation in the datasets when \( B \) is aligned along the \( x \)-axis, suggesting that the reduced variation in the input data could be influencing the model's ability to learn and generalize across different noise levels.
-Finally, it is worth noting that more advanced machine learning methodologies such as GANs~\cite{goodfellow2014generativeadversarialnetworks, Koch_2022} and diffusion models~\cite{sohldickstein2015deepunsupervisedlearningusing, NEURIPS2020_4c5bcfec} could further improve the efficiency of Hamiltonian learning.
+However, the parameters display slightly different sensitivities compared to the \( B_z \) case.
+This is likely due to the reduced variation in the dataset when \( B \) is aligned along the \( x \)-axis, which may limit the model's ability to extract relevant features under noisy conditions.

 The effectiveness of Hamiltonian learning across different interaction regimes is further supported by our results, even in the presence of frustration and gapless spectra.
 The $J_1$-$J_2$ model, known to exhibit spin-liquid behavior in the antiferromagnetic regime~\cite{PhysRevB.89.241104, PhysRevB.93.144411}, poses challenges due to the potential absence of long-range order.
 However, our methodology remains reliable in these conditions, thanks to the inclusion of different frustration levels in the training data.
 This ensures that the model generalizes well across parameter regions, maintaining high fidelity despite minor variations in accuracy.

 A crucial factor affecting the robustness of Hamiltonian learning to noise is the presence of a many-body gap.
 In gapped systems, low-energy excitations are suppressed, leading to short-range correlations that naturally filter out high-energy noise.
 This effect enhances the stability of inferred parameters, reducing the impact of fluctuations.
 In contrast, gapless systems exhibit long-wavelength modes, which introduce extended correlations and amplify noise effects.
 Consequently, parameter reconstruction may become less accurate, especially when the noise amplitude approaches or exceeds the system’s intrinsic energy scales.
 Nevertheless, our numerical results indicate that these gap-dependent noise effects do not significantly degrade the overall performance of our machine learning approach, which remains effective across the entire parameter space.